malani86/unet-DC-segmentation/README.md

 ```bash
 pip install -r requirements.txt
 ```
+This includes the optional [PySide6](https://doc.qt.io/qtforpython-6/) dependency for the Qt-based GUI.
 Tkinter is bundled with standard Python.
 On Linux you may need to install the `python3-tk` OS package.
 On Windows, make sure the Python installer includes "tcl/tk and IDLE"